cmb347827/launch-countdown-timer-main/README-template.md

 - Thought it looked like the mountain range svg had added height.
 So I added that
 - added pause/start button with counter
-- works for any days,hours,minutes value
+- works for any days,hours,minutes value, and test for non-integer values, or Infinity.
 - added flip + sound.

 ### Continued development